meilisearch/engine-team/resources/experimental-feature.md

 ## Which features are concerned?

-Not all the new feature introduction will get through the experimental feature process.
+Not all new features need to go through the experimental feature process.

-Experimental features are:
+We will treat features as experimental when:

-- New features we want to add to the search engine (like a new route, a new parameter, or a new CLI flag), but we are not sure if we want to provide them this way or even at all.
-We need the user feedback to make our final decision.
+- New features we are considering adding to the search engine, but need user feedback before making our final decision and/or committing to a specific implementation.
+Example: a new API route or CLI flag
-- Improvements we want to provide, but the engine team is not comfortable considering them immediately as stable.
-For instance, relevancy or performance improvements.
+- Improvements to existing functionality the engine team is not comfortable releasing as stable immediately.
+Example: changes to search relevancy or performance improvements
-- Features that would introduce a breaking change and so can’t be integrated as stable before the v2 is released.
+- New features that would introduce breaking changes and cannot be integrated as stable before a new major version
-- Features we want to provide into the search engine, but that will NEVER be stable.
-These features are useful to provide a quick fix to the users when they have critical issues when using Meilisearch, for instance, an option to disable the auto-batching feature.
+- New features that will NEVER be stable.
+These features are useful to provide quick temporary fixes to critical issues.
+Example: an option to disable auto-batching

 ## How to use experimental features?